-So start searching early to find out whether scholarship money for college is available for you.
+Start searching early to find out whether scholarship money for college is available for you.
 (You don’t have to decide on a particular school before you start your research.)
-There are scholarships based on everything from ethnicity, honors earned in school, to unique situations such as those who are orphans, children of single parents or receiving foster care.
+There are scholarships based on everything from ethnicity and honors earned in school to unique situations such as being an orphan, a child of single parents or receiving foster care.
 As Fastweb notes, securing scholarships “is a numbers game.
 The more scholarships you apply for, the better your chances of winning.”

 College grants are similar to scholarships in that you generally don’t have to repay them.
 But they are usually based on need, rather than merit or other qualifications.

-You may also want to consider working for an employer that provides tuition reimbursement benefits.
+You may also want to consider working for an employer that provides tuition reimbursement.
 Some students are able to get their degrees paid for this way.
 It can be a particularly attractive option for those pursuing a graduate degree for which less financial aid is available.

 Some students save significant money by going to a community college for two years and then transferring to a four-year institution.
-You have to be careful if you take this route to ensure that the credits you earn initially will transfer, but if you do your homework, this can be an excellent way to get a diploma from your school of choice at a fraction of the cost.
+You have to be careful if you take this route to ensure that the credits you earn initially transfer, but if you do your homework, this can be an excellent way to get a diploma from your school of choice at a fraction of the cost.